-It is imperative to invest in productivity improvement for the competitiveness of small businesses, the Deputy Director-General of Special Economic Zones and Economic Transformation at Department of Trade and Industry (the dti) Sipho Zikode said on Thursday.
+It is imperative to invest in productivity improvement for the competitiveness of small businesses, the Deputy Director-General of Special Economic Zones and Economic Transformation at the Department of Trade and Industry (the dti) Sipho Zikode said on Thursday.

 This is a sector that the DTI has targeted for broadening economic participation.

-Zikode said Workplace Challenge Programme (WPC) was a key programme that the DTI was implementing through the Industrial Policy Action Plan amongst South African enterprises in the manufacturing sector to improve their productivity and competitiveness to ensure the sustainability of jobs.
+Zikode said the Workplace Challenge Programme (WPC) was a key programme that the DTI was implementing through the Industrial Policy Action Plan amongst South African enterprises in the manufacturing sector to improve their productivity and competitiveness to ensure the sustainability of jobs.
 This would broaden their participation in the economy resulting in their participation in the global economy.

 “The programme is a productivity and competitiveness enhancement intervention at Small, Medium and Micro-sized Enterprises in the manufacturing sector, with this programme we want to reduce inefficiencies in production which may adversely affect the growth and development of SMMEs.
 We want to reduce production costs, enhance quality, reduce wastage, improve safety in the work environment, and create more jobs,” said Zikode.